efroemling/ballistica/docs/ba_module.md

 <h2><strong><a name="function_ba_storagename">ba.storagename()</a></strong></h3>
 <p><span>storagename(suffix: str = None) -&gt; str</span></p>

-<p>Generate a (hopefully) unique name for storing things in public places.</p>
+<p>Generate a unique name for storing class data in shared places.</p>

 <p>Category: <a href="#function_category_General_Utility_Functions">General Utility Functions</a></p>

 <p>This consists of a leading underscore, the module path at the
-call site with dots replaced by underscores, the class name, and the provided suffix.
-When storing data in public places such as 'customdata' dicts, this minimizes the chance of collisions if a module or class is duplicated or renamed.</p>
+call site with dots replaced by underscores, the containing class's qualified name, and the provided suffix.
+When storing data in public places such as 'customdata' dicts, this minimizes the chance of collisions with other similarly named classes.</p>

+<p>Note that this will function even if called in the class definition.</p>

 <pre><span><em><small># Example: generate a unique name for storage purposes:</small></em></span>
 class MyThingie:</pre>